 The typical low-carb breakfast is most often eggs, bacon, sausage, cheese, etc. While I love eggs and have what seems like a zillion egg recipes here, I know you will need a change of pace if you’re going to stick it out.

-A combination of almond flour, coconut flour, eggs, baking soda, and cream cheese make a perfect keto fluffy pancake.
+A combination of almond flour, coconut flour, eggs, baking powder, and cream cheese make a perfect keto fluffy pancake.

 You need pancakes, yet you don’t want those weird, flat, eggy pancakes that tastes like well, eggs!
 You want want to see a little bit of height and have something to smother some whipped cream on so you can get your fat in and not be hungry for several hours.
 (One thing I like to do is mixed whipped cream with sour cream and add some erythritol sweetener).

 See the Recipe Below for complete nutrition value.
 There are 2 net carbs per pancake.

 These are big fat healthy pancakes that will give you comfort food pleasure.
 I tried several combinations to get this good enough for Mr. Spinach Tiger to eat who is NOT on any kind of low-carb or keto program.
 He was the guy who ate all six batches until we decided this was it.

 You Can Also Bake Fluffy Keto Pancakes